masagrator/Status-Monitor-Overlay/docs/modes.md

 By default refresh rate of this menu is 10 FPS.
 You can change that in config.ini, more in config.md<br>
 Exiting is done by using the same combo buttons used in other main modes.

+Games that don't mesh well with RES category in `Mini` and Resolution in `Full` modes while showing properly rendering resolutions in this menu:
+- `Kirby and The Forgotten Land`: dynamic resolution has much less calls than other resolutions, it shows up correctly only when it's max dynamic resolution set.
+It shows up always first in Depth category of Game Resolutions menu.
+- `Darksiders 2`: Dynamic resolution is randomly showing up, fighting for attention with native resolution call.
+In Game Resolutions menu it shows up either at 2nd or 3rd place.

 # Additional info